Other Pages in this Section

 The VALUE rubrics were developed by teams of faculty experts representing colleges and universities across the United States through a process that examined many existing campus rubrics and related documents for each learning outcome and incorporated additional feedback from faculty.
 The rubrics articulate fundamental criteria for each learning outcome, with performance descriptors demonstrating progressively more sophisticated levels of attainment.
 The rubrics are intended for institutional-level use in evaluating and discussing student learning, not for grading.
 The core expectations articulated in all 16 of the VALUE rubrics can and should be translated into the language of individual campuses, disciplines, and even courses.
 The utility of the VALUE rubrics is to position learning at all undergraduate levels within a basic framework of expectations such that evidence of learning can by shared nationally through a common dialog and understanding of student success.

-The Problem Solving VALUE Rubric is available at no cost via AAC&U's Shopping Cart (link below):
+Download the Problem Solving VALUE Rubric at no cost via AAC&U's Shopping Cart (link below):

 Problem solving is the process of designing, evaluating and implementing a strategy to answer an open-ended question or achieve a desired goal.